Advancing Universal Deep Learning for Electronic-Structure Hamiltonian Prediction of Materials: Introduction

 Third, we propose a joint optimization framework that simultaneously refines both real-space (R-space) and reciprocal-space (k-space) Hamiltonians.
 Most existing methods regress only the real-space Hamiltonian, but the large condition number of the overlap matrix can amplify errors in predicted eigenvalues and eigenfunctions, leading to suboptimal physical fidelity.
-By jointly optimizing R- and k-space Hamiltonians with a unified loss, our approach ensures accurate prediction of key electronic properties, e.g. the band structures.
+Although recent work \citep{DBLP:conf/iclr/LiXHWHYLWZLSG25} has explored strategies to mitigate this error amplification, their attempts are tailored to finite molecular systems, and also overlook the inherent gauge freedom in Hamiltonian representations \citep{wang2024universal}.
+In contrast, our method explicitly targets the decoupling of energy subspaces in k-space for infinite periodic systems to eliminate spurious ``ghost states'' and strictly preserve the band topology.
+Furthermore, we resolve the gauge ambiguity by analytically determining the optimal gauge parameter within our joint optimization framework, thereby stabilizing the optimization landscape and ensuring unique, physically consistent predictions.

 On the dataset side, we curate a diverse-collection large benchmark dataset, \textbf{Materials-HAM-SOC}, containing $17,000$ material structures generated using DFT softwares.
-The dataset spans \(68\) elements from the first six rows of the periodic table and explicitly incorporates spin–orbit coupling (SOC) effects.
+The dataset spans more than $60$ elements from the first six rows of the periodic table and explicitly incorporates spin–orbit coupling (SOC) effects.
 To ensure the accuracy of the DFT calculations, we employ high-quality pseudopotentials that include as many valence electrons as possible, enabling our model to handle physically complex and highly challenging systems.
 We adopt high-quality atomic orbital basis sets, up to 4s2p2d1f orbitals for each element, to ensure fine-grained description of electronic structures.
 This dataset establishes a challenging yet comprehensive benchmark for evaluating generalization across chemically and structurally diverse systems.